Members of the Executive Committee at the 2018 Annual General Meeting.

-Members: Marcus Bogie, Marion Reilly, Louise Bannister, Alan Thomas, Shelley McInnis and Bernard Borg-Caruana.
+Members: Marcus Bogie, Marion Reilly, Louise Bannister, Shelley McInnis, Bernard Borg-Caruana and Bea Vann

 Executive Committee Profile

-Indra joined HCCA in 2009 and become a member of the Executive Committee in October 2015.
-In November 2016, Indra stepped into the Treasurer’s position.
-Currently, she is the Consumer Lead in ACT Health’s Falls Standard Group and is a consumer representative on a number of ACT Health committees.
+Indra joined HCCA in 2009, became a member of the Executive Committee in October 2015 and has been the Treasurer since November 2016.
+She continues to be a consumer representative on a number of ACT Health committees.
 Indra has extensive experience in health policy, performance monitoring, information development and reporting in Australia, and in population research in Sri Lanka.
 She has a Master’s Degree in Medical Science (Clinical Epidemiology) and a PhD in Demography.
 A past President of the Public Health Association of Australia (PHAA) ACT Branch, Indra is also a member of the Australasian Epidemiological Association and the Consumers’ Health Forum of Australia.
-She has a strong interest in population health issues and safety and quality of health care people receive in the community and in hospitals.
+She has a strong interest in population health issues and the safety and quality of health care.

 Marcus Bogie joined the Executive Committee at the AGM in 2014.
-Marcus is the Senior Client Services Coordinator at the AIDS Action Council of the ACT.
-Marcus has worked for the Council for the past 17 years in various roles and has a thorough understanding of the needs of people accessing health services.
+Marcus is the Manager Client Services and Peer education at the AIDS Action Council of the ACT.
+Marcus has worked for the Council for the past 18 years in various roles and has a thorough understanding of the needs of people accessing health services.
 Having lived with HIV for over 20 years, Marcus has first-hand experience in navigating the health system and is conscious of the needs of people receiving timely and accurate information.
-He is the coordinator of the Blood Borne Virus Counsellors Network and represents the AIDS Action Council on various committees in advancing its cause.
+He represents the AIDS Action Council on various committees in advancing its cause.
 Marcus is passionate about equal access and believes stigma and discrimination around any issue is intolerable.
 He strongly believes in assisting people to be empowered to advocate for themselves and if not, having someone skilled to advocate on their behalf.

 Marion joined HCCA in 1997 and was a member of the Executive Committee from 1998 to 2012.
 Marion has also help to shape the HCCA Consumer Representative Program and she chaired the Consumer Representatives Program Steering Committee until 2011.
 Marion has also participated in various committees with the Department of Health and ACT Health and is currently sitting on the ACT Equipment Scheme Advisory Committee and the Canberra Imaging Group, a private committee.
 Her main interest in health is where the ‘patient’ is the central decision maker.
 She is also interested in supporting people living with disabilities.

 Shelley joined the HCCA towards the end of 2013, after a lengthy career in health education and health promotion.
 She has worked as a researcher into cardiovascular disease, a lecturer in health program planning and evaluation, a health policy advisor for state and territory and federal governments, and a manager and evaluator of health projects in developing countries of Asia and the Middle East.
 She has also, as an inquiry secretary for federal parliamentary committees, crafted reports on subjects such as the social costs of drug abuse.
 After her retirement from full-time work in 2006, she trained and worked as a mediator with Canberra’s Conflict Resolution Service, and devoted herself to the care of family members with Type 1 diabetes and dementia.
-Since joining the HCCA, Shelley has served as a consumer representative with the National Prescribing Service, the Capital Health Network, and the ACT Government’s Dementia Services Advisory Group.
-She is a member of the HCCA’s Health of Older Peoples’ Consumer Reference Group and Health Policy Advisory Committee, and is also on the Steering Committee of a Palliative Care Research Project.
+Since joining the HCCA, Shelley has served as a consumer representative with the National Prescribing Service, the Capital Health Network, and the ACT Government.
+She is a member of the HCCA’s Health of Older Peoples’ Consumer Reference Group and Health Policy Advisory Committee, and has also served on the steering committees of a number of research projects.
 In 2016 she was elected for a two-year term as an Ordinary Member of the Executive Committee.

 Bernard has a strong interest the quality and safety in Healthcare, particularly medication management.
 He has participated in the Project Advisory Group developing the Professional Practice Standards and for the revision of the Code of Ethics for Pharmacists.